Retaining your talent

 Make sure you are helping your people learn, get better, and creating a career path to keep them moving upwards.

-Your managers should continually lead by example.
-They should be standard bearers of the vision and values of the company and adhere to the highest possible values at all times.
-They should demonstrate both personal and professional qualities that your star employees aspire to emulate.
-Make sure they are visible, accessible and approachable to your current star employees who should become your managers of the future.
+Your managers must lead by example.
+They must be standard bearers of the vision and values of the company and adhere to the highest possible values at all times.
+They must demonstrate both personal and professional qualities that your star employees aspire to emulate.
+Ensure they are visible, accessible and approachable to your current star employees who should become your managers of the future.

-To stand a chance of retaining star employees the job must have been accurately portrayed through the job description and interview process.
-Nothing will turn star employees off more than finding themselves in a job that bears no resemblance to the job they thought they had gained.
+To stand a chance of retaining star employees their job must have been accurately portrayed in the job description and throughout their interview process.
+Nothing will turn star employees off more than discovering their new job isn't the job they were sold.

 Talent will always be the answer.
 Use the ideas above to retain your existing talent because retaining star employees is your business.

 Do you want to attract more talented employees?

 Established in 2003 Ascendant Recruitment is a leading independent recruitment consultancy based in and covering Milton Keynes.
 We will introduce you to the best employees in the area.